Estimated reading time: 7 minutes

 The low temperature is claimed to be highly beneficial in sportspeople muscle recovery and pain relief.

 It helps reduce aches and improve stamina besides the quality of sleep post-first session itself.

 How does it work?

-A cryosauna is like a sun tanning bed, but it is kept upright.
-While the body stays inside the bed, the head stays out of the machine.
+A cryosauna is like a sun tanning bed but is kept upright.
+The head stays out of the machine while the body stays inside the bed.
 That is why it is also known as partial body cryotherapy.

 Cryosauna machines can accommodate a maximum of one person only and are filled with liquid nitrogen.
 Though the gas surrounds the neck downwards, it can still impact the head for maximum effect.

 Cryosauna is said to reduce the body temperature safely and increase adrenaline, endorphins, and oxygen supply.

 A Cryochamber is an enclosed room or chamber that uses a hybrid system that combines electricity and liquid nitrogen, nitrogen gas, or some other cooling power.